BalintCsala/VanillaPuddingTart/README.md

 **Slight epilepsy warning**, the shader generates a lot of noise (this is by design, imagine a very colorful TV static).
 Don't try it out if you are prone to seizures.
 This will be remedied in a future patch.
 (This has been solved somewhat, still not ideal, but much less static-like)

-This shader is WIP, therefore it lacks many features, including complete support for 90% of the blocks. **If you still want to try it out, do it in a void world**, but don't expect a playable resource pack.
+This shader is WIP, therefore it lacks many features, including complete support for some of the blocks. ~~If you still want to try it out, do it in a void world~~ It's not required to play in a void world anymore, but it's still recommended, since entities break it easily.

 # Path tracing 1.17 shader

+## Notes on the latest version

+I'm currently implementing more blocks into the shader.
+I replaced the in-game atlas with a custom one (vanilla textures still).
+Most blocks _work_, but not completely (All blocks are cube-shaped and most of them have the same textures on all sides).
+The only exceptions are vertical column blocks (e.g. vertical logs) and grass blocks.

+The texture atlas will be generated using a separate (open source) program, so custom resource packs will be supported in the future, albeit not without some small work.

+Due to the change in the atlas, some features aren't used in this version (emission, reflections, roughness, etc.).
+They are still supported and can easily be enabled by editing the atlas manually, but no blocks do this by default.
+The atlas generator will be released once it has support for these options.

 ## Features